Osiris-Team/1JPM/README.md

 Good to know:
 - This repository functions as a template too
-- 1JPM is Maven based, thus great IDE support by default
+- 1JPM is a Maven pom.xml generator, thus great IDE support by default
 - 1JPM includes some extra plugins to increase runtime safety and provide additional features out of the box

 ```java